Lecture Notes in Cosmology: The cosmological principle and the Friedmann-Lema tre-Robertson-Walker metric

 The metric used to describe the universe on large scales is the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) metric.
-This is based on the assumption of very high symmetry for the universe, called the \textbf{cosmological principle} , which is minimally stated as follows: the universe is isotropic and homogeneous, i.e. there is no preferred direction or preferred position.
+This is based on a requirement of very high symmetry for the universe, called the \textbf{cosmological principle} , which is minimally stated as follows: the universe is isotropic and homogeneous; i.e., there is no way of identifying a special direction or a special position.\footnote{The terminology ``cosmological principle'' was used for the first time by E. A. Milne in \cite{1935rgws.book.....M}.
+H. P. Robertson writes in the introduction of his paper \cite{R1935}: \textit{``The uniformity postulate, which Milne fittingly calls ``the cosmological principle,'' asserts that the description of the whole system, ...''}.}

 A more formal definition can be found in \cite[pag.
-412]{Weinberg:1972} and is based on the following two requirements: \begin{enumerate} \item The hypersurfaces with constant cosmic standard time are maximally symmetric subspaces of the whole of the spacetime; \item The global metric and all the cosmic tensors such as the stress-energy one $T_{\mu\nu}$ are form-invariant with respect to the isometries of those subspaces. \end{enumerate} We shall come back in a moment to maximally symmetric spaces.
-Roughly speaking, the second requirement above means that the matter quantities can depend only on the time.

-The cosmological principle seems to be compatible with observations at very large scales.
-According to \cite{Wu:1998ad}: \textit{on a scale of about 100 $h^{-1}$ Mpc the rms density fluctuations are at the level of $\sim$10\% and on scales larger than 300 $h^{-1}$ Mpc the distribution of both mass and luminous sources safely satisfies the cosmological principle of isotropy and homogeneity}.
+412]{Weinberg:1972} and is based on the following two requirements: \begin{enumerate} \item The hypersurfaces with constant cosmic standard time are \textbf{maximally symmetric subspaces} of the entirety of spacetime; \item The global metric and all the cosmic tensors, such as the stress-energy one $T_{\mu\nu}$, are form-invariant with respect to the isometries of those subspaces. \end{enumerate} We shall return momentarily to maximally symmetric spaces.
+The above requirements together demand the existence of coordinate systems that are equivalent (that is, related by isometries) and in which the spatial sections (constant time) are maximally symmetric (therefore, isotropic and homogeneous).
+Equivalent coordinate systems all use the same time coordinate, called \textbf{cosmic time}.
+Moreover, due to maximal symmetry, in the above coordinate systems, physical quantities can depend only on the cosmic time.\footnote{The Copernican principle states that we are not a privileged observer in the universe and that any other observer would see, on average, the same universe from their vantage point as we do from ours.
+The cosmological principle can be formulated as the requirement of isotropy plus the Copernican principle since a space that is isotropic at any point is also homogeneous.} The cosmological principle seems to be compatible with observations at very large scales.
+According to \cite{Wu:1998ad}: \textit{on a scale of about 100 $h^{-1}$ Mpc, the rms density fluctuations are at the level of $\sim$10\% and on scales larger than 300 $h^{-1}$ Mpc, the distribution of both mass and luminous sources safely satisfies the cosmological principle of isotropy and homogeneity}.\footnote{Here $h$ is the Hubble constant in units of 100 km s$^{-1}$ Mpc$^{-1}$.}

-In a recent work \cite{Sarkar:2016fir} find that the quasar distribution is homogeneous on scales larger than 250 $h^{-1}$ Mpc.
-Moreover, numerical relativity seems to indicate that the average evolution of a generic metric on large scale is compatible with that of FLRW metric \cite{Giblin:2016mjp}.
+In a recent work, \cite{Sarkar:2016fir} it was found that the quasar distribution is homogeneous on scales larger than 250 $h^{-1}$ Mpc.